LuisLorenz/nim/README.md

             - select "player" or "computer"
     - creating game_1 & game_2 would work but would be copy code
-    - better to have just one game >> better performance -[ ] record counter
+    - better to have just one game >> better performance -[x] record counter
 -[ ] changing rules (randomly)
     - making it harder with time pressure to force people to make a quick decision -[ ] smartening up the code ...
--[ ] implement illustrations with o's as item amount in pile
+-[ ] continue here: implement illustrations with o's as item amount in pile
-    - also items of player for a different rule set
+    - pile of 7:
+        ooooo oo
+    - pile of 15:
+        ooooo ooooo ooooo

+        for x in pile:
+            print('o')
 -[ ] making  the game more challenging with multiple piles
     - research how to make this game more advanced
 -[ ] random player that starts the game